Sean Waltman: Late career (2010–2019)

-Retirement (2019–2022)

-In 2019, Waltman was inducted into the WWE Hall of Fame (under the X-Pac name) as a member of D-Generation X alongside Triple H, Shawn Michaels, Road Dogg, Billy Gunn and the late Chyna.
+In 2019, Waltman, as X-Pac was inducted into the WWE Hall of Fame as a member of D-Generation X alongside Triple H, Shawn Michaels, Road Dogg, Billy Gunn and the late Chyna.
 During WrestleMania 35 weekend in April 2019, X-Pac, Hurricane Helms and Jushin Thunder Liger won a six-man tag team match against Revolt!
 (Caleb Konley, Jake Manning, and Zane Riley) at the WrestleCon Mark Hitchcock Memorial SuperShow.
-Later in July, he claimed that the match would be his last and that he was retired, stating "I'm fucking done wrestling.
-I'm done."
-However, he did mention that he would be open to potential one-night returns for special occasions such as WrestleMania and NXT TakeOver.
-On December 9, 2019, it was announced that Waltman would be inducted into the WWE Hall of Fame a second time (this time under his real name) as a part of the class of 2020, this time as a member of the New World Order, together with fellow former nWo stablemates Hulk Hogan, Kevin Nash, and Scott Hall; this made him the first person to be inducted two years in a row, and the first to be inducted twice as part of teams or groups.
-The 2020 Hall of Fame ceremony was delayed due to the COVID-19 pandemic in the United States, it eventually took place a year later.
+Later in July, he claimed that the match would be his last and that he was retired.
+On December 9, it was announced that Waltman, under his real name, would be inducted into the WWE Hall of Fame a second time as part of the class of 2020, this time as a member of the New World Order, together with fellow former nWo stablemates Hulk Hogan, Kevin Nash, and Scott Hall; this made him the first person to be inducted two years in a row, and the first to be inducted twice as part of teams or groups.

-Game Changer Wrestling (2022–present)
+Game Changer Wrestling (2022)

-Waltman came out of retirement in February 2022, debuting in Game Changer Wrestling on its "Welcome to Heartbreak" pay-per-view in Los Angeles as the tag team partner of Joey Janela.
-The following month at the "Joey Janela's Spring Break 6" pay-per-view, Waltman lost to Janela.
+Waltman came out of retirement on February 25, 2022, debuting in Game Changer Wrestling (GCW) at Welcome to Heartbreak as the tag team partner of Joey Janela, defeating the Major Players (Matt Cardona and Brian Myers).
+On March 31, at Joey Janela's Spring Break 6, Waltman lost to Janela.

 Other media

 In 2004, Waltman co-starred with then-girlfriend Chyna in the now-infamous amateur adult film 1 Night in China.
+On September 1, 2016, Waltman began hosting the weekly podcast X-Pac 1, 2, 360.

-Waltman's has been a playable character in video games including WWF Raw, WCW vs. nWo: World Tour, WCW Nitro, WWF Attitude, WWF Smackdown!, WWF WrestleMania 2000, WWF No Mercy, WWF SmackDown!
+Waltman has been a playable character in video games including WWF Raw, WCW vs. nWo: World Tour, WCW Nitro, WWF Attitude, WWF Smackdown!, WWF WrestleMania 2000, WWF No Mercy, WWF SmackDown!
 2: Know Your Role, WWF With Authority!, WWF Road to WrestleMania, WWE SmackDown!
-Shut Your Mouth, WWF Raw, WWE '13, downloadable content in WWE 2K14 as Syxx-Pac, WWE 2K16, WWE 2K20, and WWE 2K22.
+Shut Your Mouth, WWF Raw, WWE '13, downloadable content in WWE 2K14 as Syxx-Pac, WWE 2K16, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.

-Starting in 2016, Waltman began hosting the weekly podcast, X-Pac 1, 2, 360.
-Waltman has also made various appearances on other podcasts including The Steve Austin Show, Talk Is Jericho, and The Ross Report.